radil708/Portland-Air-Particulates-Odor-Investigation/README.md

 * vessels_data_raw: contains raw data (csv files) for data tracking oil vessel passages through Portland
 * weather_data_raw: contains raw data (csv files) for weather data

-2. Data files
+2. Raw data files
+* smell raw data
+ * scf.csv: it is the original file with odor complaints from SmellMyCity
+ * smc.csv: it is the original file with odor complaints from SeeClickFix
+* vessels raw data
+ * 2020 SMRO VESSEL ARRIVALS.csv: it is the original file containing all of oil vessels data for year 2020
+ * 2021 SMRO VESSEL ARRIVALS.csv: it is the original file containing all of oil vessels data for year 2021
+* weather raw data
+ * LIST

+3. Intermediary files
+* smell data
  * df_stinky.csv: this file is the tidied and merged file containing odor complaints from both SmellMyCity(smc.csv) and SeeCLickFix(scf.csv).
 This file is used for all other analytical notebooks and further analysis.
-* df_vessels.csv: this file is the tidied and merged file containing oil vessels data for year 2020 (2020 SMRO VESSEL ARRIVALS.csv) and year 2021 (2021 SMRO VESSEL ARRIVALS.csv).
-This file is used for all other analytical notebooks and further analysis.
  * huggingface_results.csv: results from a model run in text_analysis.ipynb.
 The model takes ~30 minutes to run; results were downloaded and loaded into huggingface_results.ipynb for easy reference.
 To update with new data in df_stinky and download: see instructions in text_analysis.ipynb.
-* scf.csv: it is the original file with odor complaints from SmellMyCity
-* smc.csv: it is the original file with odor complaints from SeeClickFix
-* 2020 SMRO VESSEL ARRIVALS.csv: it is the original file containing all of oil vessels data for year 2020
+* vessels data
-* 2021 SMRO VESSEL ARRIVALS.csv: it is the original file containing all of oil vessels data for year 2021
+  * df_vessels.csv: this file is the tidied and merged file containing oil vessels data for year 2020 (2020 SMRO VESSEL ARRIVALS.csv) and year 2021 (2021 SMRO VESSEL ARRIVALS.csv).
+This file is used for all other analytical notebooks and further analysis.

 ## Project Idea: This Stinks